-Assessment, in a university or college setting, can be interpreted in several ways.
-Assessment can be the process of evaluating the success of a university in meeting its mission and goals (institutional assessment), or it can be the processes associated with evaluating student outcomes in relation to stated program goals (program assessment), or it can be course-embedded assessment techniques used to deliver information and/or evaluate student learning by observing students' skills and abilities.
-USCB is committed to offering programs and activities that encourage students to develop both academically and socially.
-In order to evaluate the effectiveness of our efforts, faculty, administrators and staff conduct ongoing assessments.
-The Office of Institutional Effectiveness and Research assists the faculty, administration and other staff in gathering and analyzing assessment data.
+USCB is committed to offering programs and activities that encourage students to develop both academically and socially, and in order to evaluate the effectiveness of our efforts, faculty, administrators, and staff conduct ongoing assessments.
+Assessment, in a university or college setting, can be interpreted in several ways-as the process of evaluating the success of a university in meeting its mission and goals (institutional assessment), the processes associated with evaluating student outcomes in relation to stated program goals (program assessment), or the use of course-embedded measures to collect information and/or evaluate student learning by observing students' skills and abilities.
 Assessment, therefore, is the ongoing process of self-improvement through analyzing and evaluating all of our functions and activities.
+The Office of Institutional Effectiveness and Research assists the faculty, administration and staff in developing and administering assessments and analyzing assessment data.

+The information gleaned from assessment activities is used for planning and program improvement and many of the University's assessment activities are mandated by external agencies.
+Consequently, participation in assessment activities is a University priority and responsibility.
 Students, faculty and staff play critical roles in the assessment process.
-Consequently, participation in assessment activities is a University priority and responsibility.
-The information gleaned from assessment activities is used for planning and program improvement.
-Many of the University's assessment activities are mandated by external agencies.
-Therefore, all students wishing to receive a degree from USCB must complete procedures required for the assessment of general education and those required by their major and/or area of concentration.
+Therefore, all students wishing to receive a degree from USCB must complete required assessments of the general education curriculum and those required by their major and/or area of concentration.
 If a student fails to participate in a required assessment activity, a hold will be placed on the student's records and the student will not be able to register for any future semesters until the assessment activity is completed.
+Some examples of assessment activities students may be required to participate in include: advisement survey, graduating student survey, Noel-Levitz Student Satisfaction Inventory, National Survey of Student Engagement (NSSE), program exit surveys, Major Field Tests and ACT's CAAP tests.

-Primary responsibility for the assessment of academic programs within the major or area of concentration is with the faculty of each academic unit.
+Faculty of each academic unit have primary responsibility for the assessment of academic programs within the major or area of concentration.
 Information pertinent to assessment of the major or area of concentration is provided to students by the department from which the degree will be granted.

-Primary responsibility for coordinating the assessment of general education is with the Office of Institutional Effectiveness and Research.
-The faculty is actively involved in planning assessment and using the results of assessment to evaluate the effectiveness of general education.
-The assessment of general education is administered through the use of exams, interviews, surveys, questionnaires, or other instruments as developed by the faculty and staff in the Office of Institutional Effectiveness and Research.
+The Office of Institutional Effectiveness and Research has primary responsibility for coordinating the assessment of general education, but faculty are actively involved in planning assessments and using the results of assessment to evaluate the effectiveness of the program.
+The assessment of general education is achieved through the use of exams, interviews, surveys, and other instruments.
+Information related to general education assessments will be provided via University email and course instructors.